KDE/documentation-develop-kde-org/content/docs/features/kauth/using_kauth.md

 The slot's signature is fixed: the return type is `ActionReply`, a class that allows you to return results, error codes and custom data to the application when your action has finished to run.
+Starting from KAuth 5.69, a fully qualified name `KAuth::ActionReply` can be used for the return type.

 Let's look at the `read()` action implementation.
 Its purpose is to read files: